Regression-Games/RegressionDocs/docs/tutorials/building-your-first-bot.md

 ## Next steps

-For immediate next steps, we recommend checking out our guide on [creating bots that can do QA validations](/studios/unity/unity-sdk/creating-bots/javascript/validation-bots).
+For immediate next steps, we recommend checking out our guide on [creating bots that can perform unit-testing style validations](../creating-bots/javascript/unit-testing).
 In soon-to-be-added guides, tutorials will walk you through:

 - Creating bots with abilities
 - Pairing a Regression Games bot with dialog systems such as character.ai